About the Author

 On 18 December 2019, the BBC released a reading of The Peregrine by David Attenborough, the very well known broadcaster and natural historian.
-It is excellent listening and is available until December 2020 on the BBC website at BBC Radio 4.
+It was excellent listening and was available until December 2020 on the BBC website at BBC Radio 4.
+Information about the reading is still available on the site.